d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 Just as in any other Python array, elements in an `ndarray` can be accessed by index.
 As in any Python array, the first element has index $0$ and ranges are specified to include the first but *before* the last element.

-By this logic, `[-1]` selects the last element and `[1:3]` selects the second and the third elements.
+As in standard Python lists, we can access elements according to their relative position to the end of the list by using negative indices.

-Let us try this out and compare the outputs.
+Thus, `[-1]` selects the last element and `[1:3]` selects the second and the third elements as follows:

 ```{.python .input  n=19}
 x[-1], x[1:3]